guardian/riff-raff-checksum/README.md

 You can run this script with riff-raff read-only credentials by:
 - grabbing the credentials from Janus, setting the correct profile
-- installing the dependencies with `pip install -r requirements.txt`
+- installing the dependencies with `pip3 install -r requirements.txt`
 - running `python3 compare.py <stack>::<app> <build1> <build2>`.

 ### Running as an Action